ursatile/css4eng/201-basic-css-selectors.md

 Inline styles --- `<p style="font-style: italic;">italics!</p>` --- will usually take precedence over any other rules which target that element.
 You just showed up to the fight with an Imperial Star Destroyer...

-CSS has the `!important` keyword.
+Except, CSS has the `!important` keyword.
 That's the word important with a leading exclamation mark -- and yes, in most programming languages, the exclamation mark is logical not, so this means `not important`, and yes, this is one of the things that the designers of CSS acknowledge was a mistake.

+What can defeat a Star Destroyer?
+How about a Jedi master?
+There you go. `!important` in CSS is a Jedi master; even if you've got geese, tigers, dragons AND a Star Destroyer, the Jedi master is going to use the Force, and you're going to lose.

 Marking a specific property value with `!important` will override the ID-class-type selector system, **and** override any inline style declared by an element: